 - to transfer their licences before the date of a hard Brexit to another Authority.

 - Students who are within sight of finishing are advised to

 - complete their exams under the UK CAA as soon as possible and

-- to transfer their licences before the end of March 2019 to another Competent Authority.
+- to transfer their licences before the the date of a hard Brexit to another Competent Authority.
 We do not accept EASA’s advice quoted on the CAA website that transferring to ‘another ATO located in the EU’ will be sufficient as we have no confidence that, in the event of a hard Brexit, the UK CAA (then operating outside EASA) will be able to transfer the records or licences of candidates in training to another EASA State according to current EASA procedures.

 - Students who fall into neither category will have to choose between:

 - Path 1 above, abandoning their earlier attempts

 - Doing nothing in the hope that a satisfactory situation will emerge